ansible-collections/splunk.es/docs/splunk.es.correlation_search_module.rst

 Synopsis
 --------
-- This module allows for addition or deletion of File and Directory Monitor Data Inputs in Splunk.
+- This module allows for creation, deletion, and modification of Splunk Enterprise Security Correlation Searches